TeamSkyNetNU/EBookWebScraper/README.txt

 Jonathan Franche
 Thomas Ainesworth

-Easiest way to run the app is through the provided executable EbookWebscraper.exe.
+Easiest way to run the app is through the provided executable EbookWebscraper.exe

+Login information
+username: student
+password: student

 Below are the requirements to run the program on your Java IDE:

+The "/resources" folder must be added to the Java Build Path. config.properties file in resources contains senstive password and server information needed by the program

+Must have at minimum:
-Must have minimum Java version installed: Java jdk-16 Must have minimum JavaFX version installed: Javafx-sdk-11.0 Java Compiler compliance level: Java 11
+Java version installed: Java jdk-16
+JavaFX version installed: Javafx-sdk-11.0
+Java Compiler compliance level: Java 11 mysql-connector-java-8.0.25.jar jsoup-1.14.1.jar

 Run as Java application with VM arguments below.
 Java run configuration VM arguments must be: